There are several variations of the 1099 form, so simply asking what is a 1099 form will not get you the answer you might be looking for.

 Final Pointers: always consult your tax advisor and IRS 1099 instructions!

 Disclaimer: The information in this article is for general educational purposes, not tax advice.
 While we strive to be accurate, we can speak in generalities only here.
-The tax code has just gotten too complex to cover this topic in under 2,000 words.
+The tax code has just gotten too complex to cover this topic in 2,000 words.

 There are many many exceptions to the rules, and individual facts can make a difference.
 Always read the IRS instructions for the 1099 form carefully.
 And consult your own tax advisor for advice specific to your situation.